Oomeeth/Cr8v-Properties/README.md

 - Design sign up screen + develop functionality for sign up screen.
 - Design log in screen + Develop functionality for log in screen.
 - Create a new Entry - Read an input stream (image only), preview image in ImageView widget, create a new user folder on Firebase Storage, upload file to storage.
+- List all property entries in home screen

 # Outstanding tasks:
 - Update a property entry and delete a property entry.
 (25/05/2022)